 (Wanderer): But the fact that he did something here at all is worth noting… It’ll fill a couple extra lines in his file.

-The preload for 6.3 is now available, and this is HUGE.
-It finally confirmed my theory: Signora’s placement between Pantalone and Childe wasn’t a fluke, and it happened again with Columbina’s lines about her:
+Now this is HUGE.
+It finally confirmed my theory that Signora’s placement between Pantalone and Childe wasn’t a fluke, as it happened again with Columbina’s lines about her:

 Not only that, she was mentioned multiple times throughout the AQ and in this item called Marionette’s Notebook, and they really are insistent on referring to her as Rosalyne instead of Signora.